thcolin/galerie-gaia/src/pages/artists/valerie-le-roux.md

   Céramiste mais pas que.
 Le support ne serait peut-être que prétexte pour installer un trait qui se lit aussi bien à plat que sur des volumes.
 Alors en sérigraphie ou sur une céramique ce regard efficace et si poétique sur notre bord de mer, vous disposez d'un bol d'air frais au-delà de notre belle Bretagne.
 La modération du trait n'est pas synonyme de minimalisme dans ce travail qui met la flore en mouvement.

-  Et les sérigraphies sont réalisées par un CAT régional, ce qui est aussi important pour Valérie Leroux
+  Et les sérigraphies sont réalisées par un CAT régional, ce qui est aussi important pour Valérie Leroux"

   **Xavier de Jarcy - TELERAMA** Novembre 2016

   [Regarder Maison France 5 novembre 2020](https://www.france.tv/france-5/la-maison-france-5/2007295-concarneau.html "valerie leroux maison farnce 5")

+  "To reconcile regional inspiration and contemporary spirit, it is not so frequent.
+Valérie Le Roux manages to do it.

+  Ceramist but not only.
+The support would be perhaps only pretext to install a line which can be read as well on flat as on volumes.
+Then in silk-screen printing or on a ceramic this effective and so poetic glance on our seaside, you have a bowl of fresh air beyond our beautiful Brittany.
+The moderation of the line is not synonymous with minimalism in this work which puts the flora in movement.

+  And the serigraphs are made by a regional CAT, which is also important for Valerie Leroux.

+  Xavier de Jarcy - TELERAMA November 2016
 exhibitions:
 - title: Corner Galerie Gaia invité par les Galeries Lafayette Nantes Decré
   start: Eté 2018